 Since recommencement of practice learning experiences in September 2020, several questions have arisen from practitioners supporting NMAHP students on practice learning experiences.
 This set of frequently asked questions and answers is designed to address some of the common enquiries.
 While the FAQs are addressing issues raised by those in the role of practice supervisor, practice assessor or practice educator students, managers and others may find them a useful reference.
 Please revisit this site regularly as the FAQs will be updated regularly to reflect contemporary issues.

-This latest version was published on the 3rd February 2021.
+The latest version was published on 23rd April 2021.

 Coronavirus (COVID-19): asymptomatic staff testing in NHS Scotland